-- 10.1 In exercising its functions under Part 15 of the Act with respect to the inspection of premises this authority will be guided by the Gambling Commission's Guidance and will endeavor to be in terms of the Principles of good regulation in the Legislative and Regulatory Reform Act 2006: - Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly and equally to all parties; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem, and minimise side effects. - 10.2 In terms of the Gambling Commission's Guidance for local authorities, this licensing authority will seek to avoid duplication with other regulatory regimes so far as possible. - 10.3 This licensing authority will also, as recommended by the Gambling Commission's Guidance for licensing authorities, adopt a risk-based inspection programme when assessing risk, consideration will be given to:- - the nature of the gambling activities carried out on the premises; - the location of the premises in relation to schools; and - the procedures put in place by the management of individual premises to meet the licensing objectives.
+- 10.1 In exercising its functions under Part 15 of the Act with respect to the inspection of premises this authority will be guided by the Gambling Commission's Guidance and will endeavor to be in terms of the Principles of good regulation in the Legislative and Regulatory Reform Act 2006: - proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - consistent: rules and standards must be joined up and implemented fairly and equally to all parties; - transparent: regulators should be open, and keep regulations simple and user friendly; and

-- 10.4 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with the premises licences and other permissions which it has authorised.
+- targeted: regulation should be focused on the problem, and minimise side effects. - 10.2 In terms of the Gambling Commission's Guidance for local authorities, this licensing authority will seek to avoid duplication with other regulatory regimes so far as possible. - 10.3 This licensing authority will also, as recommended by the Gambling Commission's Guidance for licensing authorities, adopt a risk-based inspection programme when assessing risk, consideration will be given to:- - the nature of the gambling activities carried out on the premises; - the location of the premises in relation to schools; and - the procedures put in place by the management of individual premises to meet the licensing objectives. - 10.4 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with the premises licences and other permissions which it has authorised.
 The Gambling Commission will be the enforcement body for the operating and personal licences.
 The Board, to monitor compliance with its functions under the Act, will work actively with the Gambling Commission's Compliance Officer and other partner agencies to enforce the licensing legislation.
-It is also worth noting that concerns about manufacture, supply or repair of gaming machines will not be dealt with by the licensing authority but will be notified to the Gambling Commission. - 10.5 Bearing in mind the principle of transparency, this licensing authority's enforcement/compliance protocols/written agreements will be available upon request to the Licensing Section, West Dunbartonshire Council Offices, Council Offices, Municipal Buildings, Dumbarton G82 1NR:- e-mail licensing@west-dunbarton.gov.uk.
-Our risk methodology will also be available upon request. - 10.6 The authority recognises that certain bookmakers have a number of premises within its area.
-In order to ensure that any compliance issues are recognised and resolved at the earliest stage, operators are requested to provide the authority with the contact details for a senior individual within the organisation, whom the authority will contact first should any compliance queries or issues arise.
+It is also worth noting that concerns about manufacture, supply or repair of gaming machines will not be dealt with by the licensing authority but will be notified to the Gambling Commission. - 10.5 While the Licensing Board has set out its approach to enforcement and compliance, it should be noted that statutory clarification is required in relation to the enforcement and compliance functions in terms of Section 304 of the Act.
+This clarification is required so that Council Officers can be authorised to carry out enforcement and compliance activities in terms of the Act. - 10.6 Bearing in mind the principle of transparency, this licensing authority's enforcement/compliance protocols/written agreements will be available upon request to the Licensing Section, West Dunbartonshire Council Offices, Council Offices, Municipal Buildings, Dumbarton G82 1NR:- e-mail_licensing@west-dunbarton.gov.uk.
+Our risk methodology will also be available upon request. - 10.7 The authority recognises that certain bookmakers have a number of premises-withinits area.
+In order to ensure that any compliance issues are recognised and resolved at the earliest stage, operators are requested to provide the authority-with the contact details for a senior individual within the organisation, whom the authority will contact first should any compliance queries or issues arise.